Eligible Student pdf flyer

 Scholarship Impact on the State of South Dakota

 The program is designed to be budget neutral to the State of South Dakota.
 The average scholarship must be less than the State’s cost of educating the student in a public school.
-For the record… The current K-12 private school enrollment is 8,749 students who already save the State and local taxpayers in excess of $40 million in state aid alone.
+For the record… The current total K-12 private school enrollment is just over 10,000 students who already save the State and local taxpayers in excess of over $50 million in state aid alone.

 How scholarships are funded

 The scholarships are funded with both corporate contributions receiving tax credit and private donations.
 Under the “Partners in Education Tax Credit Program” insurance companies that pay premium and annuity taxes in the state may claim as a tax credit up to 80 percent of the contribution they make to a scholarship granting organization (SGO).
 The SGO in turn provides scholarships to help eligible students attend participating private schools.